slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"The things we see every day are the things we never see at all."
 -- G.K.
 Chesterton*

+> *"Conscience is the inner voice that warns us somebody may be looking."
+-- H.L.
+Mencken*

+> *"I have often wondered how it is that every man loves himself more than all the rest of men, but yet sets less value on his own opinion of himself than on the opinion of others."
+-- Marcus Aurelius*

 ### How to grow self awareness?